geopor/airtable-image-export/README.md

 ### 3. Execute Shell Script - Set Variable "MostRecentCSV"
 `ls -t ~/Downloads | grep ".*\.csv$" | head -1 |  tr " " "_"`
-The following shell command sorts all items in our ~/Downloads folder with the most recent at the top.
-That means when we `grep` for a .csv file, our most recent export will be at the top.
+This shell command sorts all items in our ~/Downloads folder with the most recent at the top.
+That means when we `grep` for a .csv file, it will match our most recent export.
 The last pipe command `tr` replaces spaces in the filename with underscores.

 ### 4. Execute Shell Script - Make Directory & Find Images in CSV
 ```